 Consumers and businesses are becoming more conscious of the impact their actions have on the environment.
 In recent years, the increase in eco-awareness has seen the Government introduce several schemes and grants designed to support more sustainable approaches – including a greater focus on green gas.

 2020 saw green gas production increase by almost 50% compared to the year.
-And as business gas customers strive for more peace of mind, green gas looks set to flourish as a climate-friendly alternative to natural gas.
+And as business gas customers strive for more peace of mind, green gas looks set to flourish as a lower carbon alternative to natural gas.

 But just why is green gas proving so popular?
 For businesses thinking of reducing their environmental impact, this guide is for you.